Scarpa Vs La Sportiva

 Let’s start this head-to-head comparison by looking at the materials both companies use to make their climbing shoes.

-Both Scarpa and La Sportiva prominently Vibram rubber for the vast majority of their shoes.
-Each company used all three of the Vibram climbing compounds available (Grip, Grip 2 and Edge).
+Both Scarpa and La Sportiva prominently use Vibram rubber for the vast majority of their shoes.
+Each company used all three of the Vibram climbing compounds available ( X Grip, XS Grip 2, and XS Edge).

-Unsurprisingly, Grip 2 is the most used outsole rubber for both La Sportiva and Scarpa.
-What is surprising though is, by our count, both Scarpa and La Sportiva have eleven shoes that use the XS Grip 2 rubber.
-Again, both have one shoe that uses the XS Grip, the Scarpa Helix, and the La Sportiva Zenit.
+Unsurprisingly, XS Grip 2 is the most used outsole rubber for both La Sportiva and Scarpa.
+What is surprising though is, at the time of writing, both Scarpa and La Sportiva have eleven shoes that use the XS Grip 2 rubber.
 Spooky.

-When it comes to the edging specialist, La Sportiva has 8 shoes in their current range that use XS Grip Edge, whereas Scarpa has 4.
+When it comes to the edging specialist, La Sportiva has eleven shoes in their current range that use XS Grip Edge, whereas Scarpa has ten.

-La Sportiva has its FriXion compounds, found on a few of their budget models like Trantualce, Aragon and Cobra.
+La Sportiva has its FriXion compounds, found on a few of their budget models like Tarantulace, Aragon, and Cobra.

 La Sportiva likes their leather climbing shoes.
 All-round performance models like the Finale, Cobra, and Mythos use 100% leather uppers.
 Most of their shoes though use a hybrid of both synthetic and leather.
-The Solution, Skwama and Futura are just a few examples.
+The Solution, Skwama, and Futura are just a few examples.
 Even the new Zenit, which predominantly uses a knit upper, has a suede insole.
-From what I can tell, there is only one shoe in the LS line that uses purely synthetic materials, the Corba 4.99.
+There is only two shoes in the LS line that uses purely synthetic materials, the Corba 4.99 and the latest addition to their line, the vegan Skwama.

-SCARPA also has their fair share of all leather shoes; the Helix, Maestro Mid and Origin to name a few.
-Much like La Sportiva, the bulk of their most shoes are hybrids, such as the Instinct line, Drago and Arpia.
+SCARPA also has its fair share of all leather shoes; the Helix, Maestro Mid, and Origin to name a few.
+Much like La Sportiva, the bulk of their shoes are hybrids, such as the Instinct line, Drago, and Arpia.
+Unlike La Sportiva, Scarpa, has a decent number of vegan climbing shoes in its range, including the Veloce, Velocity, Vapor V, Boostic, Furia Air, and Quantic.

 Both Scarpa and La Sportiva have developed technology that has driven climbing shoe innovation over the decades.
 Some of these represented significant milestones in the evolution of climbing shoes.

-La Sportiva has been know to introduce some pretty big designs over the years.
-They were one of the first shoemakers to commercially release innovations like heel rands, downturned profiles and slipper closures on their shoes.
+La Sportiva has been known to introduce some pretty big designs over the years.
+They were one of the first shoemakers to commercially release innovations like heel rands, downturned profiles, and slipper closures on its shoes.
 They have plenty of other great patented technology that boosts the performance of their shoes.

 How well climbing shoes maintain their shape throughout their life is a crucial aspect of durability.
 One of La Sportiva’s favorite ways to do this is through the use of their P3 Platform.

 The P3 Platform (Permanent Power Platform) has been a staple of La Sportiva’s modern performance shoes.
-This clever rand starts under the toe box, wraps around the back of the heel and back under the midfoot.
-This design ultimately maintains the shape of their shoe throughout its life, while also transitioning power throughout the shoe.
+This clever rand starts under the toe box, wraps around the back of the heel, and back under the midfoot.
+This design ultimately maintains the shape of the shoe throughout its life, while also transitioning power throughout the shoe.

 No Edge Technology